tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 * HostPool: A collection of requested bare metal machines, along with their desired network configuration.
 * Host: An ephemeral resource created when bare metal resources are acquired from the underlying bare metal management layer.
 They represent the assignment of a bare metal resource to a HostPool, and provide an endpoint for host-specific operations.
 * HostClass: Defines a set of bare metal properties, such as memory, CPU, and network interfaces.
 Each Host has a single HostClass attribute.
+HostClasses are defined by the provider.

 At a high level, tenants will request a HostPool by specifying: